-Another focus is on the examination of institutional structures.
-The volume she edited, Institutional Criticism in Art Education from 1900 to Today (2026), offers the first comprehensive study of this field at art academies and traces its path from radical beginnings to institutional affirmation.
+A further pillar of her work is the analysis of institutional structures.
+Her edited volume Institutional Criticism in Art Education from 1900 to Today (2026) offers the first comprehensive study of this field within art academies, tracing its development from radical critique to institutional integration.

 ORCID: 0000-0001-8629-8466